SFDO-Tooling/CumulusCI/docs/intro.rst

 (TODO)

-Depending on your role, certain aspects of CumulusCI to you more than others.
+Depending on your role, certain aspects of CumulusCI pertain to you more than others.
 Use this section as a guide for which parts of the documentation are most likely to be relevant to you.

 For everyone